muhammadsamir11/node-mscs-face/README.md

 # node-mscs-face
 A javascript wrapper for Microsoft Cognitive Services' Face API.
+We are in no way affiliated to Microsoft.

 ## Easy to start using
 This module is based off a wrapper wrote for Microsoft Cognitive Services' Face API duing a major school project.